Virtus92/javascript-1-Virtus92/js_browser_storage.md

-# Learning Resources: Working with Cookies, localStorage, and sessionStorage in JavaScript
+# Working with Cookies, localStorage, and sessionStorage in JavaScript

 ## Understanding Cookies, localStorage, and sessionStorage
 - **Cookies:** Cookies are small pieces of data stored on the user's computer by the web browser.
 They are commonly used for session management, user authentication, and tracking user behavior.